Ikromjon1998/welcome-young-developers-module-2/README.md

     *   Students choose a final project that incorporates multiple JavaScript concepts they've learned.
     *   Encourage creativity and let students showcase their individual skills.

-Let me know if you'd like any modifications to this plan!